Carlos Correa Player Props: Twins vs. Cardinals

-The Minnesota Twins, including Carlos Correa (.256 slugging percentage in past 10 games, including no home run), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.
+The Minnesota Twins, including Carlos Correa (.262 slugging percentage in past 10 games, including zero home run), take on starter Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Royals.
+In his most recent game he had a hitless performance (0-for-4) against the Cardinals.

 Carlos Correa Game Info & Props vs. the Cardinals